Treaty of Nasuh Pasha: Aftermath

 This treaty is the first treaty in Ottoman history by which the empire agreed to lose territory.
-(The first treaty in European theater in which the empire agreed to lose territory would be the Treaty of Karlowitz in 1699.)
-On the other hand, this treaty was a big success for Abbas.
-By the treaty he both increased his realm and restored Safavid prestige.
-However, Abbas refused to pay the tribute.
-So the war newed in 1615.
+(The first treaty in European theater in which the empire agreed to lose territory would be the Treaty of Karlowitz in 1699).
+On the other hand, this treaty was a huge success for Shah Abbas as he had increased his realm and restored Safavid prestige.
+However, Shah Abbas refused to pay the tribute and the war was renewed in 1615.